FFTW Reference

 (see Section Plan Creation for Real Multi-dimensional Transforms).
 (Note that the plan determines the rank and dimensions of

 the array to be transformed.)
-The `rfftwnd_one_
+The `rfftwnd_one_' functions

 provide a simplified interface for the common case of single input array